This Library Guide is an educational tool for ASU's science/engineering students and does not constitute legal advice.

 Famous Inventors and Inventions

-Links to information about famous inventors and inventions
+Have fun with patents; links to information about famous inventors and inventions

 Instructions for finding patents using free web-based resources.
 Find out how to search by:

 Links to definitions for terms frequently used in the patenting process

 Links to statistical data for patenting activities in Arizona, U.S. and Internationally